k-mazats/vanillaJS-router/README.md

 # vanillaJS-router

-Router and Components classes for small projects, works with github-pages
+Router and Components classes for smalls SPA, works with github-pages

 Local branch is for local development server